AnishEllore/Quiz_generator/README.md

 # Quiz generator

-Quiz generating application in which you can add,delete, modify questions and generate quiz

 This is a windows application it enables user to generate random quizs.

 User can add, delete or modify questions in three different subjects(MAths,Physics,Chemistry).